rnibhriain/practicum-code/README.md

 ### Finding and Graphing the Dependencies (of a Maven Project)

 The first part of the analysis involves finding the dependencies of a project using the output from the maven dependency tree.
+We assign each dependency a node in the graph and add edges according to its depth in the dependency tree.
+The node is coloured based on its analysed and predicted risk (according to the levels set by the user).

 ### Risk Prediction Using Project Activity

 This part of the analysis aims to predict how well the project is maintained and thus how quick the response time will be to any issues or vulnerabilities reported by users or developers.
+We measure both the time-to-fix issues and the number of commits per month.
+The user has the option of exploring risk through commits/issues or both.
+We use AutoARIMA for this anr return the final predicted value.

 ### Risk Prediction Using Vulnerability Database Data

 This part of the analysis aims to predict how many vulnerabilities will be reported monthly for the project.
 This will give an indicator as to how risk-prone the project is.
+We extract keywords from dependencies and use these to find associated CVEs using the NVD API.
+We then count the monthly vulnerabilities and aim to predict these.

 ## Graphs Generated 📈